zdog16/StatusCheck/README.md

 ## Repeat Mode
 All scan lists are stored in .json format in file.
 The default filename is `mem_statusCheck.json` and will be created automatically on first launch.
 You can change the filename with the `.memoryFilename` variable.
 If the `-r` argument is included, the script will automatically take the contents of that file and use that as the list to scan.

+## Port Mode
+If run with the `-p` argument, the script will run in Port Mode.
+Port Mode allows you to scan multiple ports on the same outside IP of a remote network.
+When port mode is activated the user will be promted for the base IP which will be stored in the class.
+When the user copies the device list the first column should still contain the device name, but the second column should contain the port number only.
+The port will automatically be appended to the base IP when scanning.

+## Result Filter
+The `-f` argument must be followed by either `Online` or `Offline`.
+The script will run as normal utiziling all other arugments, but when finished only the devices with the specified filter will be shown.
+The statistics page will show the same database wide statistics.

 # Dependencies
 This script relies on the following dependencies.